apsdsm/datahelpers/README.md

 - the class must inherit from AssetPostProcessor
 - the name and parameters of the static method must match the example.
 That's a Unity thing.
 - you need to define the names of the fields yourself, and this is a good place to do it.
-- when you call the `PostprocessorHelper` you need to supply the type of the asset, of its validator, and of its importer, as well as the asset location and an array that contains all the fieldnames.
+- when you call the `PostprocessorHelper` you need to supply the type of the asset, of its validator, and of its importer, as well as the asset location.
+- the field names are calculated based on what's in your spreadsheet.

 If you want more info on how this part works, first of all make sure you read and grasp what's being said in the [Unity documentation for the AssetPostprocessor](http://docs.unity3d.com/ScriptReference/AssetPostprocessor.html).